ROCm/HIP/docs/understand/programming_model_reference.rst

 Asynchronous APIs involving a stream all return a stream event which may be used to synchronize the execution of multiple streams.
 A user may enqueue a barrier onto a stream referencing an event.
-The barrier will block until all commands related to the event complete, at which point all side effects of the commands are visible to commands following the barrier, even if those side effects manifest on different devices.
+The barrier will block until the command related to the event does not complete, at which point all side effects of the command shall be visible to commands following the barrier, even if those side effects manifest on different devices.

 Streams also support executing user-defined functions as callbacks on the host.
 The stream will not launch subsequent commands until the callback completes.